iosonogio/iosonogio.github.io/_posts/2018-02-05-richiesta-doc.md

 The sample is named `Richiesta.doc` and its SHA256 hash is `586b7dbe2a700e50a9dda9a9e12bd985e54dc5b1b7a77a61450d638358133d3f`.

-It is reported as malicious on VirusTotal (and other online sandboxes), and it's worth noting that there are many different malicious samples of `Richiesta.doc` each one with a different hash.
+It is reported as malicious by VirusTotal (and other online sandboxes), and it's worth noting that there are many different malicious samples of `Richiesta.doc` in th wild each one with a different hash.

-First step is playing with the sample on my REMnux lab virtual machine.
+I will start playing with the sample on my REMnux lab virtual machine.

 Examining the file with the `file` utility confirms it is a Microsoft Word document: